Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/README.md

 - [Prevent Windows 10 from Automatically Restarting Your PC After Updating](https://lifehacker.com/prevent-windows-10-from-automatically-restarting-your-p-1723647582)
 - [Fix problems that block programs from being installed or removed](https://support.microsoft.com/en-us/topic/fix-problems-that-block-programs-from-being-installed-or-removed-cca7d1b6-65a9-3d98-426b-e9f927e1eb4d) - The Program Install and Uninstall troubleshooter helps you automatically repair issues when you're blocked from installing or removing programs.
 It also fixes corrupted registry keys.

+### 🦠 Online Url and File Analyses
+- [VirusTotal](https://www.virustotal.com/) - Analyse suspicious files, domains, IPs and URLs to detect malware and other breaches
+- [Hybrid Analysis](https://www.hybrid-analysis.com/) - Free Automated Malware Analysis Service.
+This is a free malware analysis service for the community that detects and analyzes unknown threats using a unique Hybrid Analysis technology.
+- [Cloudflare Radar URL Scanner](https://radar.cloudflare.com/scan) - Understand the security, performance, technology, and network details of a URL with a publicly shareable report.
+- [Jotti's malware scan](https://virusscan.jotti.org/) - Jotti's malware scan is a free service that lets you scan suspicious files with several anti-virus programs.
+- [ANY-RUN](https://any.run/) - Interactive Online Malware Sandbox

 ***
 ![wallpaper_3840x886_1710695846578](https://github.com/Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/assets/18268669/81381a9d-603c-43aa-9245-819e535ad81a)
 # 🧰 Debloating, Optimisation, Customisation & Privacy